Three students who graduated from Milpitas High School this past June have won a film competition hosted by Silicon Valley Clean Energy (SVCE).

 “I wanted to be involved because of the issues in our society caused by large corporations; it was a way to express our feelings,” said Yang.
 “And it was a way to get over Covid separation.”

-Their Environmental Science class was taught by Greg Barrett, who played an instrumental role in sparking the trio’s interest in the topic.
+Their Environmental Science class was taught by Glen Barrett, who played an instrumental role in sparking the trio’s interest in the topic.

 “We all really loved the subject.
 We’re really passionate about it.
 Since that class, we had been thinking about doing a project or a video on it…” said Tran.